-Phimosis is a condition in which the foreskin cannot be retracted.
-The definition of phimosis is the inability to retract the foreskin over the glans penis.
-It is a condition that is common in children and young adolescents.
-It usually stops being a problem by the age of 3 and by the age of 10 most uncircumcised boys can pull their foreskin back from the head of the penis.
+Phimosis, a condition wherein the (tight) foreskin of the penis cannot be retracted (moved behind the head of the penis).
+The definition of phimosis is the inability to retract the penis foreskin over the glans of the penis.
+Phimosis is common in children and young adolescents.
+It usually stops being a problem by the age of 3 and by the age of 10 most uncircumcised boys will be able to pull their foreskin back on to the head of the penis.

-For some, it may not retract completely until they are about 17-years-old if this condition occurs it is called phimosis.
-It may be bothersome for some people, which may cause repeated ballooning of the glans and urinary tract infections.
-In adults, especially diabetics, infections may predispose to phimosis and cause urinary tract obstructions with dribbling urine.
+For some, it may not retract completely until they are about 17-years-old.
+Phimosis can be due to ballooning of the penis glans due to infection of the penis glans and/or Urinary Tract Infections.
+In adults, especially diabetics, infections may lead to phimosis and cause urinary tract obstructions with dribbling urine.